|

 balanced all arms grouping, tailored specifically for the task.
 In

-general a battlegroup similar to the one in the previous diagram could
+general a Battlegroup similar to the one in the previous diagram could

 be expected to form three company groups.